 Education and Advice:They may also provide advice on posture,lifestyle and ergonomics advise to help prevent further nerve compression

-It’s crucial to keep your Therapist informed about your symptoms and progress, so they can guide you towards the most effective treatment plan.If the problem is severe and physiotherapy isnโ€™t providing relief for your trapped nerve they may refer you to a Neurologist or Orthopaedic Surgent for further assessment and treatment options.
+It’s essential to keep your therapist informed about your symptoms and progress, allowing them to guide you towards the most effective treatment plan.
+If the issue is severe and physiotherapy doesn’t provide relief for your trapped nerve, they may refer you to a neurologist or orthopaedic surgeon for further assessment and treatment options.